 Importance of TI11

-TI is the biggest event in the Dota 2 calendar.
+Dota 2 The International 2022 is the biggest event in the title’s calendar.
 It is the event every player, coach, and spectator wants to be a part of.
 Throughout its history, the tournament has been held in locations in Europe, North America, and China, but never in Southeast Asia.
 The news of a Singapore TI is sure to influence more players to participate in the region.
 Media coverage is already booming, which will result in this great event growing even further.

 As previously mentioned, OG has won Stockholm Major 2022, and will now be looking to win an unrivalled third TI.
 Having won in 2018 Vancouver, and 2019 Shanghai, could they make history?
 It is undeniable that whoever wins this tournament, their region as a result grows in player popularity.
 Esports betting favours OG and Team Spirit due to their recent TI successes.
 Despite this, with 9 different winners in 10 competitions, any one of these S-tier teams can win it all.

 - TI 2021 – Team Spirit – $40,018,195

 - TI 2017 – Team Liquid – $24,787,916

 - TI 2016 – Wings Gaming – $20,770,460